-At this stags Mr. Van Horne interirrigation bill.
-While the measure was rupted with the information that his committee had brought the Senate to being read the second time Senator time and it would reconsider Axton's Smoot moved to strike out the enacting prison library bill and moreover clause, but withdrew the motion on reconference committee would go the length of reporting it favorably, quest of Senator Howell.
-The measure is quite a voluminous one, calculated to On motion of Mr. Smith Senate bill
+At this stags Mr. Van Horne interthe information that his committee had brought the Senate to time and it would reconsider Axton's prison library bill and moreover the conference committee would go the length of reporting it favorably.
+On motion of Mr. Smith Senate bill it."

-No. 77, allowing none but attorneys admitted to the bar of the Supreme court to practice in justices' court was ordered recalled from the Senate courts. motion of Mr. Van Horne Senate bill No. 115, a substitute for Axton's prison library bill, No. 23, was killed.
+No. 77, allowing none but attorneys admitted to the bar of the Supreme court to practice in justices' courts, was ordered recalled from the Senate.
+On motion of Mr. Van Horne Senate bill No. 115, a substitute for Axton's prison library bill, No. 23, was killed.
 Consderation of Gardner's irrigation bill was then resumed.
 Mr. Page was the only member who objected to the bill in toto.
 He said there was no need for an irrigation law any way.

-vote was then taken and the judicial district proposition carried.
+A vote was then taken and the judicial district proposition carried.
 Cutler, who was a hot county man, moved to strike out the enacting clause, but Mr. Anderson then moved that the commission number three, but the motion had few friends.
-After various votes were taken the commission was diminished to four members, as in the bill originally.
+After various votes were taken the commission was dimin-ished to four members, as in the bill originally.
 Mr. Wells tried to have it reduced to one, and that one be the State engineer, but the motion did not meet with favor.
-Mr. Van Horne's proposition to make the State engineer a member of the commission-ex officio -to serve without salary.
-Mr. Page moved that each of the commission b moved that each of the commission be irrigators of ten years experience.
+Mr. Van Horne's proposition to make the State engineer the third time, under suspension of the a member of the commission-ex officio -to serve without salary.
+Mr. Page moved that each of the commission be irrigators of ten years experience.
 It was questioned who would give them certificates.
 Mr. Van Horne suggested that their faces might show that they took water instead of whisky.
-Mr. Page then proposed that the title of the bill be changed to read: "An act is provide places for office seckers not to provide places for office seekers, not otherwise taken care of, and providing for exhausting any unexpended balance in the State treasury."
-The spirit of levity was then suppressed and a vote was then taken on the bill with four members and a the bill with four members and a \$5,000 appropriation.
-The bill was killed by a vote of 17 to 24.
-Mr. Har-mon moved for reconsideration with the county amendment.
-The vote stood as follows: Ayes: Messrs.
+Mr. Page then proposed that the title of the bill be changed to read: "An act to provide places for office seekers, not otherwise taken care of, and providas follows: Ayes: Messrs.
 Axton.
-Barrett, Bench, Christensen, Davis Evans, Gardner, Hamlin, Hewlett, Holmgren, Homer, Johnson, D. C., Morris, N. L., Sharp, Smith, Stuart, Van Horn-17.
-Nege, Anderson, Billings, Cutler, Fry.
+Barrett, Bench, Christensen, Davis Evans.
+Gardner, Hamlin, Hewlett, Holmgren, Homer, Johnson, D. C., Morris, N. L., Sharp, Smith, Stuart, Van Horn-17, Nage: Anderson, Bulling, Culler, Free